JeffofBread/jdwm/README.md

 ## Installation

 **Notes before you install:**
- - Make sure you have all the necessary [dependencies](#dependencies), or issues could occur during install
+ - Make sure you have all the necessary [dependencies](#dependencies), or issues could occur during installation.
  - For a more custom install process, check install flags (run `./install.sh -h` for more info) or edit paths in `install.sh`
- - To edit things like your terminal alias before install, edit `/jeff_dwm/dwm/resources/jeff_dwm.aliases`.
-This can also be done after install by going to `~/.config/jeff_dwm/jeff_dwm.aliases`
+ - To edit things like your terminal alias before installation, edit `/jeff_dwm/dwm/resources/jeff_dwm.aliases`.
+This can also be done after installation by going to `~/.config/jeff_dwm/jeff_dwm.aliases`

 ```bash
 git clone https://github.com/JeffofBread/jeff_dwm.git